Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 I typically use the FastLED library to control these LEDs.
 It is a powerful library, but simple things are simple.

 Because we are already using the USB serial port for debugging, we will dedicate a Digital pin as the "software" serial data line.
+FastLED will take care of using the Digital pin to send a serial data stream.

 ## The Circuit